trsong/trsong.github.io/_posts/2019-11-01-DailyQuestionsNov.md

 **Java Playground:** [https://repl.it/languages/java](https://repl.it/languages/java)

+### Nov 26, 2019 \[Easy\] Rotate Array to Right K Elements In-place
+---
+> **Question:** Given an array and a number k that's smaller than the length of the array, rotate the array to the right k elements in-place.

 ### Nov 25, 2019 \[Medium\] Maximum Amount of Money from a Game
 ---
 > **Question:** In front of you is a row of N coins, with values v1, v1, ..., vn.